Parvejkhanpj/Calculator-App/README.md

 ## Send feedback!

 We love receiving feedback!
 We're always looking to improve our challenges and our platform.
 So if you have anything you'd like to mention, please visit [codedamn feedback page](https://codedamn.com/contact)

+## row working with

+### HTML done

+## JS and function working with

+first define the the data attribite to all html element extract from and define the variable all element